gruhn/vue-qrcode-reader/README.md

 ```
 It might take a while before the component is ready and the scanning process starts.
 The user has to be asked for camera access permission first and the camera stream has to be loaded.

 If you want to show a loading indicator, you can listen for the `init` event.
-It's emitted as soon as the component is mounted and carries a promise which resolves when the everything is ready.
-There are also some cases in which initialization fails, leading to rejection of said promise.
+It's emitted as soon as the component is mounted and carries a promise which resolves when everything is ready.
+The promise is rejected if initialization fails.
+This can have a couple of reasons.

 :point_right: Camera access permission can't really be requested a second time.
 Once denied, it can only be re-granted in the browser settings.
 So to avoid panic and frustration, make sure your users understand why you need this permisson.